-That’s why planning what to wear in Australia in May requires more than just tossing in a few T-shirts and jeans.
-You’ll need to think in layers, pack with versatility in mind, and prepare for a mix of sunshine, cool winds, and the occasional shower.
-Whether you’re travelling for work, exploring cities, or road-tripping along the coast, this guide breaks down everything you should know — from regional climates to wardrobe essentials and local style expectations.
+That’s why planning what to wear in Australia in May requires more than packing a few T-shirts and jeans.
+Autumn weather in Australia is highly changeable, so dressing well means thinking in layers, choosing versatile pieces, and preparing for a mix of sunshine, cool winds, and occasional rain.
+Whether you’re travelling for work, exploring major cities, or road-tripping along the coast, the right wardrobe choices will help you stay comfortable across different regions and climates.

 Understanding the Australian Climate in May